 - Can we stop/take a break/come back to this later?

-As well as saying things like these, look out for your partner making repair attempts.
+As well as saying things like these, look out for when your partner does something similar.
 Think of them as opportunities to make the situation better, take a deep breath, and respond as gently as you can.

 How to Resolve Arguments Constructively – Know When to Take A Break

-Conflict is really stressful.
+Arguments are really stressful.
 You’ve probably experienced your heart pounding, your breathing getting shallow, maybe even sweating.
-It’s up to you to learn how to calm and comfort yourself.
+It’s up to you to take responsibility for calming and comforting yourself.
+(See below for some ideas how.)

-If you’re fighting a lot, it might help for you to agree a safe word.
-If either of you is feeling flooded, you can say the word and separate for at least fifteen minutes – that’s how long it can take to calm down.
-Agree in advance where you will both go, and that if you haven’t calmed down enough, you’ll wait longer.
+If you’re fighting a lot, it might help for you to agree a safe word or phrase.
+If either of you is feeling overwhelmed, you can say the word and separate for at least fifteen minutes – that’s how long it can take to calm down (or sometimes even longer, in which case it’s worth waiting longer).
+Discuss this in advance and agree where you will both go if you can.

 Learn How to Self-Soothe

 Once you have hit the pause button, it is time to turn your attention inwards.
-Reassure yourself that this will pass, and you will be fine.
+Reassure yourself that this will pass, and you’re going to get through it.
 Your mind will most likely be racing with thoughts of righteous indignation or innocent victimhood – but remember that so will your partner’s!

 If you can do something that will soothe and distract you like exercising, reading, or listening to music, that should help.
 Or you could try sitting still, focusing on your breathing and gradually tensing and releasing your muscles from your head to your toes.
 Use the time to actively self-soothe rather than obsessing over your version of what has been happening between you.